 Georgia follows a comparative negligence law, meaning that if you have been injured in any type of accident caused by the negligent behavior of another party, you are entitled to fair compensation even if you were partially at fault.
 The evidence of the case will determine your “fault percentage,” and the amount of compensation you are eligible to receive will fluctuate accordingly.

 If you’ve been injured on campus, there are a few things that must be established to prove negligence.
 First is that the campus owed you a duty of care to provide you with a safe environment and facilities.
 Secondly, you must prove the school violated that duty or failed to fulfill it.
 And finally, you must show the court that your injuries were the direct result of the school’s failing to provide adequate safety.
-A competent personal injury attorney should strive to keep your case from requiring a trial and obtain a fair settlement outside of court, but this isn’t always feasible.
+A competent personal injury attorney in Macon, GA should strive to keep your case from requiring a trial and obtain a fair settlement outside of court, but this isn’t always feasible.